Developing and Grading Fitness Tests

 greater than 1001 - failing

-A Potentially Controversial Option But It is Fair IF Grading Work Capability of a Student: Adding in bodyweight and subtracting from total scores insures that testing can be scored fairly when competing for a slot in a Spec Ops unit.
+A Potentially Controversial Option But It is Fair IF Grading Work Capability of a Student: Adding in bodyweight and subtracting from total scores ensures that testing can be scored fairly when competing for a slot in a Spec Ops unit.
 Say a 200 lbs person get 10 pullups and a 150 lb person gets 10 pullups – the 200 lbs did more work and deserves more points (in my opinion).
 Remember, I like to multiply pull-ups and sprint seconds by FIVE (x5) for the fitness test to give it as much weight as 2 minutes of pushups and situps.
-This gives the pullup test an actual exertion assessment pound for pound.
+This gives the pull-up test an actual exertion assessment pound for pound.

-We used to do this type of scoring trying to figure out who went to SEAL Training from the Naval Academy and found it helpful when selecting only 15 candidates for training out of 50 excellent candidates.
+We used to do this type of scoring, trying to figure out who went to SEAL Training from the Naval Academy, and found it helpful when selecting only 15 candidates for training out of 50 excellent candidates.
 Of course, the interview, resume, grades, and other factors were considered, but having a numerical value next to their physical tests gave us a ranking system to use to assess physical potential to make it through the training.

 More Ideas for Tactical Fitness Tests Popular Today